 A unique memorandum is unique to the company.
 Is is not based on the CIPC prescribed or standard forms.
 It is always tailored for the specific circumstances, and is one of a kind.
 They can be drafted in many different ways depending on various factors, including shareholder protection or the need to inform shareholders.

 You will use a unique MOI if you wish to draft a MOI unique to your company.
 This usually alters some of the alterable provisions of the Companies Act.
-Only very unique companies with special requirements need a unique MOI.
-If you do not use one of the standard forms this could cause various problems for you.
-All of our MOIs are based on the standard forms.
+It doesn’t follow the standard form and checkbox approach of the CIPC prescribed forms.
+This makes it easier to read and is often popular for companies looking to attract investors.